 Tali is Lead Manager on the Insights & Analytics team.
 She is responsible for research related to defined contribution topics, with a particular focus on K-12 403(b) plans for AXA Equitable’s Group Retirement business unit.

-Tali has more than 15 years of market research experience, with expertise in both quantitative and qualitative methodologies, including propriety segmentations, data integration and online tracking studies.
+Tali has more than 15 years of market research experience, with expertise in both quantitative and qualitative methodologies, including proprietary segmentations, data integration and online tracking studies.
 She is an active member of the market research community and is a contributing author to the National Tax-Deferred Savings Association.

 Tali joined AXA Equitable in 2018, and previously worked with Bank of New York Mellon, Prudential Financial, Guardian Life Insurance Company of America and Experian.
 She holds a BA in Economics from Rutgers University.